Certificates in P and Subquadratic-Time Computation of Radius, Diameter, and all Eccentricities in Graphs: Lower bound for radius computation

-Note that a similar result does not hold for diameter certificate.
-A one-to-all distance based algorithm for diameter could query a set $U$ of node such that for any pair $u,v$ there is $x\in U$ satisfying $d(u,x)+d(x,v)\le \diam(G)$ which implies $d(u,v)\le\diam(G)$ by triangle inequality.
-Note that checking that a set $U$ has this property requires quadratic time in general (under SETH) even if $U$ has size $O(\log n)$ (see the reduction from SAT to diameter computation in \cite{RV13}).
-Our diameter certificate definition requires that for each node $u$ a single node $x$ allows to bound all distances $d(u,v)$ for $v\in V$ using $d(u,v)\le d(u,x)+e(x)$.
-The reason for this stronger requirement is to enable sub-quadratic time verification that a certificate is indeed a certificate when it has $o(n)$ size.
+\lvbis{Note that a similar result does not hold for our diameter certificate definition.
+A one-to-all distance based algorithm for diameter could query a set $U$ of nodes such that for any pair $u,v$ there is $x\in U$ satisfying $d(u,x)+d(x,v)\le \diam(G)$ which implies $d(u,v)\le\diam(G)$ by triangle inequality.
+This is the subject of the next section in which we study an interesting variation of diameter certificate.}